 Next, the use of coercion to accelerate the development of closeness is another common warning sign of abuse.
 If an abuser can get full commitment from his (or her) victim as early as possible, this basically "locks in" the victim and cuts them off from escape.
 Once Edward and Bella have decided to be together, they spend every night together in her room, and he tries to follow her in others' thoughts (using his vampire superpowers) when she's not present.
 He proposes to her when he knows she's not ready and refuses to listen to her reasons for delaying the marriage.

 Finally, a classic warning sign of partner volatility is high levels of jealousy or possessiveness.
 When Bella learns that Edward was only in Port Angeles (in the first movie) because he followed her there, she was appreciative for being saved from attack by random dudes, but does not seem to notice that it is stalking behavior.
 Edward continues to treat Bella in ways that mark him as a jealous, potentially violent predator.

 Why is Twilight so popular?
 Since the Victorian era, vampire legends have been part of pop culture.
 These legends emphasize forbidden desires, illicit sexual metaphors, and adventure.
 Unfortunately, they also often include messages that support sexism and the abuse of power.
 In the case of Twilight, it's possible that the millions of screaming fans might be learning how to fall victim to a violent relationship.

-For more information about relationship violence, my book "Voices of Hope: Breaking the Silence of Violence" is coming out in the summer of 2012 (co-authored by Pamela Lassiter Cathey).
+For more information about relationship violence, my book "Voices of Hope: Breaking the Silence of Violence" is now available on Amazon.com and other major online bookstores (co-authored by Pamela Lassiter Cathey).

 Copyright Wind Goodfriend, Ph.D.